SungjoonPark/FactorRotation/README.md

 ## Requirements
-- Python 3
+- Python 3.6.3
-- TensorFlow 1.0
+- TensorFlow 1.4
-- NumPy
+- NumPy 1.13.3
-- gensim
+- gensim 3.1.0
-- pandas

 ## How to Run
 First, you should bring input word vector representation.

 Input of the program is word vector representation.
+'text8_word2vec_50_5_100.csv' file is example input file.
-Output of the program is rotated word vector representation.
+Output of the program is rotated word vector representation saved as numpy matrix file.
-The format of the file is same as input one.

 ### Run the program